cybrxkhan/RICE-for-CK3/README.md

 - Nix for Evenki names
 - PinkPanzer for some decision art
 - Shatzi for more Breton content
+- The Fallen Eagle for some icons and collab
 - The Not So Lonely Arrikirri and Tundragrass for suggestions and sources on the Zunbils
 - YTnuBF for Native American ethnicities from the [Amerindian Steppe Tribe](url=https://steamcommunity.com/workshop/filedetails/?id=2417123207) mod